jdluu/Modern-Portfolio/README.md

 ## Design Philosophy

-For this portfolio, I focused on making reusable components, making my website modular and easy to update.
-I am using Astro and minimizing Javascript to maintain a balance between interactivity and speed.
+For my portfolio, I decided to use Astro because of its content-focused, server first approach.
+Astro is optimized for performance and easy to use, using HTML, CSS, and JS syntax.

 This portfolio was built off of the content from my original portfolio here: <https://github.com/jdluu/portfolio>